Lafraude/Bot-verification/README.md

     node install_modules.js
     ```
     📦
-2. Before starting the project, it's crucial to configure the `config.json` and `config1.json` files.
+2. it's crucial to configure the `config.json` and `config1.json` files.
 These files hold the necessary information for the system to work correctly.

 ### 🛠️ Example `config.json` structure: